mjzero0/Decentralised-chat/clean_version/Backdoor_PoC.md

 * The malicious user is now essentially **impersonating** Sarah and will receive a duplicate of all communications meant for Sarah.
 * This is not limited to one malicious user; any number of users can signup with the same username and achieve the same impersonation.
 <br>
+Please see appendix 5 in the reflective report for screenshots of this backdoor in use.

 ## 2. Secret Password login Override
 A hardcoded **secret password** exists, that allows an attacker to log in as **any user**.